- GDP (PPP):

-Iceland’s economic freedom score is 77.0, making its economy the 11th freest in the 2018 Index.
-Its overall score has increased by 2.6 points, reflecting significant improvements in the scores for the financial freedom, government integrity, investment freedom, fiscal health, and government spending indicators.
-Iceland is ranked 5th among 44 countries in the Europe region, and its overall score is above the regional and world averages.
+Iceland’s economic freedom score is 77.1, making its economy the 11th freest in the 2019 Index.
+Its overall score has increased by 0.1 point, with increases in scores for government integrity, fiscal health, and labor freedom exceeding a sharp drop in judicial effectiveness.
+Iceland is ranked 4th among 44 countries in the Europe region, and its overall score is above the regional and world averages.

-Although private property is well protected, real property rights are mostly reserved to Icelandic citizens.
+Private property is well protected, but real property rights are mostly reserved to Icelandic citizens.
 Iceland has a solid legal institutional framework to enforce laws protecting intellectual property.
-The judiciary is independent, and accountability and transparency are institutionalized.
-In 2016, the prosecutorial system was restructured to transfer more responsibilities to district prosecutors.
-Corruption is well controlled.
+The judiciary is independent, and accountability and transparency are well institutionalized.
+Corruption is effectively controlled.
+Iceland is ranked 13th out of 180 countries in Transparency International’s 2017 Corruption Perceptions Index.

 The top personal income tax rate is 31.8 percent, and the flat corporate tax rate is 20 percent.
 Other taxes include value-added and estate taxes.
-The overall tax burden equals 37.1 percent of total domestic income.
-Over the past three years, government spending has amounted to 43.1 percent of total output (GDP), and budget surpluses have averaged 3.5 percent of GDP.
-Public debt is equivalent to 53.2 percent of GDP.
+The overall tax burden equals 36.4 percent of total domestic income.
+Over the past three years, government spending has amounted to 43.2 percent of the country’s output (GDP), and budget surpluses have averaged 4.5 percent of GDP.
+Public debt is equivalent to 40.9 percent of GDP.